SaiVineelaMallem/Basic-Banking-System/README.md

 # Basic-Banking-System
-This repository contains source code of Basic Banking System
+This repository contains source code for Basic Banking System

   Create a simple dynamic website which has the following features.